 Most people have questions and below is a list of questions we have received over the years.
 If you don’t find what you are looking for, please contact us and we will add that information.

-Yes, we currently accept Blue Cross Blue Shield health insurance.
+Yes, we currently accept Anthem/Blue Cross Blue Shield and Cigna health insurance.
 We are hoping to add more insurance companies in the future.
 Please check with your insurance company about whether or not your policy covers your visit with a dietitian (procedure codes 97802 and 97803) and whether there are any frequency limitations.
 We are considered an out-of-network provider for all other insurance companies and can provide you with an insurance form to submit a claim for potential reimbursement.
 Please note, our Anthem and Cigna insurance contracts specify that only sessions held at our BOULDER and DENVER locations are permitted if you wish to use your benefits.

-For your first visit, whether it is at our office or by phone or internet, we will be reviewing your completed medical forms (accessible via our secure HIPAA-compliant web-based patient portal), recent medical tests (if applicable), current food intake, medical history, health concerns, dietary supplement use, and your desired health outcomes.
+For your first visit, whether it is at our office or by phone* or internet, we will be reviewing your completed medical forms (accessible via our secure HIPAA-compliant web-based patient portal), recent medical tests (if applicable), current food intake, medical history, health concerns, dietary supplement use, and your desired health outcomes.
 Together, we will devise a plan for moving forward.
-While specific recommendations and directives may be given at your first appointment, our initial consultation is typically an interview style appointment.
-This session lasts 1 hour.
+While specific recommendations and directives may be given at your first appointment, our initial consultation is typically an interview style appointment. *Phone consults are not covered by insurance plans.